2022

 Norfolk and Suffolk NHS Foundation Trust

-Concerns summary Critical patient observations were not carried out or recorded correctly, staff lacked training and competency, and there were issues with task allocation, record keeping, and ensuring staff safely enter rooms for patient welfare checks.
+Concerns summary (AI summary) Critical patient observations were not carried out or recorded correctly, staff lacked training and competency, and there were issues with task allocation, record keeping, and ensuring staff safely enter rooms for patient welfare checks.

 John Heffron